thingsboard/thingsboard.github.io/docs/user-guide/attributes.md

 ## Telemetry plugin

-Thingsboard consists of core services and pluggable modules called plugins.
+ThingsBoard consists of core services and pluggable modules called plugins.
 Telemetry plugin is responsible for persisting attributes data to internal data storage; provides server-side API to query and subscribe for attribute updates.
 Since Telemetry plugin functionality is critical for data visualization purposes in dashboards, it is configured on the system level by a system administrator.